-Catastrophe or not, the UK is leaving the European Union on the 29th of March 2019.
+Catastrophe or not, the UK looks set to leave the European Union on the 29th of March 2019.
 By a margin of over a million votes, the British public have opted to remove themselves from what one side called an ambitious and prosperous union, and what the other side called a bureaucratic deadweight holding our nation back.
 Either way, reciting and reliving the results of the 23rd of June 2016 would be pointless; I wish to focus on a more specific aspect of the Brexit process.

 The campaigns from both sides in the build-up to the referendum offered a vast array of arguments, propositions and consequences for exiting the EU.
 There were reasonable points raised by both sides, however, the campaigns also saw their fair share of hyperbole, scare-tactics and disingenuous promises, all accompanied by platitudes and generic, meaningless sound-bites.

 ‘Take Back Control!’ was the one that stuck in my mind.
 This phrase fascinated me not only because of its popularity but also because of its implications.
 Britain had supposedly lost its sovereignty to the bureaucrats in Brussels and we must have it back!